Akecel/gabbro/README.md

 ## Troubleshooting

-- Images, being directly imported from IGDB can be badly displayed as for example being black on black background and thus being invisible in the terminal (especially for logos)
+- Images, being directly imported from IGDB can be badly displayed as for example being black on black background and thus being invisible in the terminal (especially for logos).
-- Commands requiring several chained call api (`game`, `companies`) may take a few seconds to run
+- Commands requiring several chained call api (`game`, `companies`) may take a few seconds to run.

 ## Contributing